Coming soon! Strafford will move to BARBRI Professional Education >

 The panel will cover these and other critical issues:

-• Strategies for limiting U.S. tax exposure
+• Strategies for planning for and limiting U.S. tax exposure

 • Utilizing benefits of U.S. tax treaties with foreign countries